 One of the great things about no longer having a company or a farm to run is that I’ve been reading a new book every week or two.
 I’ll save the fiction reviews for Goodreads, but a few of them are worth writing about here.

 I’ve worked at giant companies where everything was so hierarchical and top-down that if the employees wanted to get anything cross-functional done, they basically had to bribe co-workers from other departments with favors or after-work drinks.
 I have also worked at a tiny start-up where everyone worked on everything, all ideas were considered, and we moved extremely fast.
-I knew we used tools like Trello and Asana and Google Docs, but I discovered after the fact that I didn’t have the vocabulary to talk about why we did it that way.
-When people threw terms around like waterfall or agile, I googled them, but never really understood the history or meaning behind these words.
+I knew we used tools like Trello and Asana and Google Docs, but I found that I had trouble explaining why we did it that way.
+When people threw terms around like Waterfall or Agile, I Googled them, but until I read this book, I never really understood the history behind these vastly different methodologies.
 When I mentioned this gap in my understanding, a friend suggested I check out the Agile Manifesto, the Scrum Guide, and read Lean UX, and I’m really glad I did.

 The book borrows heavily from existing Scrum concepts, but expands on it to ensure that research and design (and legal and whoever is needed to ensure the thing works) have a voice within that ritualized framework.
 There are a lot of great examples of how to incorporate diverse thought into the ideation process, and how to ensure that the desires of the end user (and not just developer bias) are honored in the final product.
 Best of all, there is no dogma.
 They recognize that some organizations are hierarchical, and maybe it’s ok to be inefficient in certain contexts.
 The point is not to adhere to some perfect process, it’s producing great products quickly, and realistically.